Kishore Kumar: Early life

 Kishore Kumar was born in a Bengali Brahmin Ganguly family in Khandwa, Central Provinces (now in Madhya Pradesh) as Abhas Kumar Ganguly.
-His father, Kunjalal Ganguly (Gangopadhyay) was a lawyer and his mother, Gouri Devi came from a wealthy Bengali family and was a home-maker.
-Kunjalal Gangopadhyaya was invited by the Kamavisadar Gokhale family of Khandwa to be their personal lawyer.
-Kumar was the youngest of four siblings, the older three being Ashok (the eldest), Sati Devi, and Anoop.
+His father, Kunjalal Ganguly (Gangopadhyay), was a lawyer and his mother, Gouri Devi came from a wealthy Bengali family and was a home-maker.
+Kunjalal was invited by the Kamavisadar Gokhale family of Khandwa to be their personal lawyer.
+Kumar was the youngest of four siblings, the elder three being Ashok (the eldest), Sati Devi, and Anoop.

 While Kumar was still a child, his brother Ashok became an actor in Hindi cinema.
 Later, Anoop also ventured into cinema with Ashok's help.
 Kumar graduated from Christian College, Indore.